Economy of Singapore: International trade agreements

-Singapore workforce
+Labour workforce

 In 2000, Singapore had a workforce of about 2.2 million.
 With limited access to natural resources, Singapore had been forced to invest in its people.
 The country has the largest proficiency of English language speakers in Asia, making it an attractive place for multinational corporations.
 Singapore has come a long way from where it once stood.
 In the 1970s according to Tilak Abeysinghe "2.4 percent of the labor force were degree holders".
 By 1990 the number rose to just 6.3%.
 In 2013 the percentage of the labor force who held degrees reached 31%.
 The nation's directive toward high skilled labor jobs, has promoted both growth and education to the region.
 The National Trades Union Congress (NTUC), the sole trade union federation, which has a symbiotic relationship with the ruling party, accounts for almost 99% of total organised labour.
 Government policy and pro-activity rather than labour legislation controls general labour and trade union matters.

 The Employment Act offers little protection to white-collar workers due to an income threshold.
 The Industrial Arbitration Court handles labour-management disputes that cannot be resolved informally through the Ministry of Manpower.
 The Singapore Government has stressed the importance of co-operation between unions, management and government (tripartism), as well as the early resolution of disputes.
 There has been only one strike in the past 15 years.

 Singapore has enjoyed virtually full employment for long periods of time.
 Amid an economic slump, the unemployment rate rose to 4.0% by the end of 2001, from 2.4% early in the year.
 Unemployment has since declined and as of 2012 the unemployment rate stands at 1.9%.